V4Fire/Core/src/core/prelude/object/parse/README.md

 # core/prelude/object/parse

-This module provides methods to parse JS values from strings.
+This module extends the Object constructor with methods to parse JS values from strings.